hashicorp/consul/consul/endpoints.md

 Consul provides a few high-level services, each of which exposes methods.
 The services exposed are:

-* Raft : Used to manipulate Raft from non-leader nodes
 * Status : Used to query status information
 * Catalog: Used to register, deregister, and query service information
 * Health: Used to notify of health checks and changes to health

-## Raft Service

-The Raft service is used to manipulate the Raft controls on the Leader node.
-It is only for internal use.
-It exposes the following methods:

-* RemovePeer: Used to remove a peer from the group

 ## Status Service